NandhiniKanike/CODESOFT/README.md

 **Objective:** Develop a recommendation system to suggest movies to users based on their preferences.

 **Key Techniques:** Data preprocessing, collaborative filtering, content-based filtering, and evaluation.
+**Iris Flower Classification**
+**Objective**
+Predict the species of Iris flowers (Setosa, Versicolor, Virginica) using their sepal and petal measurements.
+This is a classic dataset for introductory classification tasks in machine learning.
+**Key Techniques**
+**Data Preprocessing:** Handling missing values and scaling features.

+**Model Training:**

+Logistic Regression

+Support Vector Machine (SVM)

+Random Forest Classifier

+Model Evaluation: Accuracy, classification report, and confusion matrix.

+**Prediction:** Predict species for new Iris flower measurements.
 ⚙️ **Technologies Used**

 Python